st0rrer/NetCrackerCinema/README.md

 cinema
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Cinema is a project that automates the ticketing process, scheduling, report generation.

 Workflow
 ========

-To change your database properties, check hibernate.cfg.xml
+To change your database properties, check application.properties

 To compile the entire project, run "mvn install".